-THE HOUSING AUTHORITY OF THE TOWN OF LEDYARD, CONNECTICUT'S RESPONSE TO FINDINGS
+THE AUTHORITY'S RESPONSE TO FINDINGS

-The Authority's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-The Authority's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Authority's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The Authority's response was not subjected to other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.